 - some parsley

 - 2 large, organic hen eggs

 - 5 tablespoons store-bought mayonnaise

 - 1 tablespoon smoked paprika or powdered chili

-The next step in preparing this chorizo scotch quail eggs recipe is to prepare the coating.
-Put the parsley, almonds and stale bread into your food processor and blend them until they are finely chopped.
+Step 3: The next step in preparing this chorizo scotch quail eggs recipe is to prepare the coating.
+Put the parsley, almonds, and stale bread into your food processor and blend them until they are finely chopped.
 Next, season the mixture well and transfer it to a dish.
 Then peel the protective membrane from the chorizo and just throw it away.
-Chop it roughly and then throw it in the food processor along with 1 hen egg.
+Chop it roughly and then throw it in the food processor along with 1 chicken egg.

-Blend everything until very smooth; then take the mixture and divide it into 12 patties.
+Step 4: Blend everything until very smooth; then take the mixture and divide it into 12 patties.
 Just put these on a plate.
-Prepare 3 bowls: one with flour, one with a beaten hen’s egg and the third with the crumb mix.
+Prepare 3 bowls: one with flour, one with a beaten hen's egg, and the third with the crumb mix.

 Step 5: Go ahead and take the quail eggs out of the iced water and peel them carefully, without exposing the yolk.
 Then, place 1 chorizo patty over a piece of cling film and flatten it as thin as possible.
 Place the egg on top and then enclose it in the chorizo patty with the help of the cling film edges.
 Make sure you gently press it into a round shape, like a ball.